From: Stephen Williamson

-The last bank failure in which Australian depositors lost money (and then only a minimal amount) was that of a trading bank, the Primary Producers Bank of Australia, in 1931.
+The last bank failure in which Australian depositors lost money (and then only a minimal amount) was that of a trading bank, the Primary Producers Bank of Australia, back in 1931.
 Since then until today, banks have wound up but, banking sector problems have been resolved, without losses to depositors.
-Currently the Federal Government insures and thus guarantees deposits (up to $250,000) per customer, per institution, click here.
+As mentioned earlier, the Federal Government currently insures and thus guarantees deposits (up to $250,000) per customer, per institution, click here.

 Yes, we are such a young country, hard to understand other countries' situations, and so hard for other countries to understand us.
 And isn't it amazing at how the Lord has undertaken, so often, during those past 224 years.

 Click here for further background of how deposit slips and promissory notes evolved into privately backed banknotes and government backed "legal tender" banknotes, and how the bill of exchange turned into a modern cheque.